VaibhavPrakash0503/dotfiles/README.md

 ## Installation

 1. Clone this repository to your home directory
+2. Run the install-packages.sh to install the packages.
-2. Run the setup-symlinks.sh to stow the configs.
+3. Run the setup-symlinks.sh to stow the configs.
-3. Restart your terminal for changes to take effect.
+4. Restart your terminal for changes to take effect.

 This ensures that your configurations are backed up and easily restorable on any machine.